 Dual Enrollment technology scholarship funds may be used to cover not only the required technical courses but required English, math and science courses as well.
 Academic courses must be taken concurrently with the technical courses.
 Most of Calhoun's manufacturing technology programs are taught on the Decatur campus.
 In addition, several high schools offer afterschool classes in Drafting, Machine Tool Technology and Welding.
-Computer Information Systems is taught on both the Huntsville and Decatur campuses and through distance learning.
-Emergency Medical Services (EMS) courses are taught on Calhoun's Decatur and Huntsville campuses and at regional high school programs.
+Computer Information Systems is taught on both the Huntsville and Decatur locations and through distance learning.
+Dual Enrollment Emergency Medical Services (EMS) year-long regional programs are available at Calhoun and gualify for workforce development scholarship funding.
+High school students pursuing this EMS certification can only participate in these regional dual enrollment programs.
+High school students may not be registered for Calhoun's traditional EMS programs.